 The Red River valley, including the village of Red River, is a popular recreation area, with a small ski resort and extensive off-road vehicle, camping and fishing activity.
 Downstream of Red River, the Chevron Questa Mine, previously known as the Molycorp Mine, operated intermittently from 1920 until 2014.
 Open pit mining took place from 1965 to 1983.
-The site includes a former open pit and underground molybdenum mine and milling facility on 3 square miles of land along State Highway 38, and tailing impoundments on about 1.5 square miles of land near the village of Questa.
+The site includes a former open pit and underground molybdenum mine and former milling facility on 3 square miles of land along State Highway 38, and tailing impoundments on about 1.5 square miles of land near the village of Questa.
 While the mine was operating, 328 million tons of acid-generating waste rock were excavated and deposited in nine large waste rock piles.
 After molybdenum was extracted from ore, the tailing was transported by pipeline to a tailing facility near the village of Questa, where it was impounded.
-Mining operations, waste disposal, and spills have caused contamination of soil, sediment, surface water and groundwater.
+Historical mining operations, waste disposal, and spills have caused contamination of soil, sediment, surface water and groundwater.

 Questa Mine cleanup has included removal actions to address immediate threats to human health and the environment.
 Long-term, the site is being addressed through federal, state and potentially responsible party actions.
 The site was placed on the National Priorities List on September 16, 2011.
 EPA selected the remedy in a December 20, 2010 Record of Decision.
-The above information, and additional of provided the USEPA Superfund Profile details the clean-up, is on Site https://cumulis.epa.gov/supercpad/SiteProfiles/index.cfm?fuseaction=second.Cleanup&id=0600806#bk ground.
+The above information, and additional details of the clean-up, is provided on the USEPA Superfund Site Profile at https://cumulis.epa.gov/supercpad/SiteProfiles/index.cfm?fuseaction=second.Cleanup&id=0600806#bk ground.